 This benefit booklet and your Schedule of Benefits describe the health care services and supplies for which Blue Cross and Blue Shield will provide coverage for you while you are enrolled in this health plan.
 (Also refer to riders-if there are any-that apply to your coverage in this health plan.)
 These health care services and supplies are referred to as "covered services."
-Except as described otherwise in this benefit booklet and your Schedule of Benefits, all covered services must be medically necessary for you, furnished by covered providers and, when it is required, approved by Blue Cross and Blue Shield.
+Except as described otherwise in this benefit booklet and your Schedule of Benefits, all covered services must be medically necessary for you, furnished by covered providers and, when it is required, arranged for or coordinated by your primary care provider or approved by Blue Cross and Blue Shield.